renovatebot/renovate/docs/usage/user-stories/swissquote.md

 If the title of the article is of any help, the idea would be to keep your dependencies up-to-date to fix bugs, security issues, and more.

-## I don’t feel like upgrading, what if ...
+## I don’t feel like upgrading, what if?

 But what if the upgrades do the complete opposite?
 What if the new version introduces a new security issue?